yingweiwo

 Absorption, Distribution and Excretion

-The 22-carbon fatty alcohol, n-docosanol, exhibits in vitro antiviral activity against several lipid-enveloped viruses including herpes simplex viruses 1 and 2 by a mechanism that interferes with normal viral entry into target cells.
-We previously reported that mammalian cells incorporate significant quantities of radiolabeled n-docosanol.
-Herein, we report that cells extensively metabolize the internalized fatty alcohol.
-This is evidenced by incorporation of up to 60% of cell-associated radiolabel into phospholipids that copurify with phosphatidylcholine and phosphatidylethanolamine.
-Analysis by chemical (Vitride) reduction suggests that a significant portion of n-docosanol is oxidized to n-docosanoic acid and then incorporated as an acyl group on polar lipids.
-A measurable amount of radiolabel, however, is resistant to Vitride reduction, consistent with incorporation of n-docosanol into ether lipids.
-The rate and extent of metabolic conversion of n-docosanol vary with the cell type and surfactant used to suspend the compound.
-Furthermore, the anti-HSV activity of n-docosanol is quantitatively proportional to the amount of metabolism observed.
+The 22-carbon fatty alcohol docosanool exhibits antiviral activity against a variety of lipid-enveloped viruses (including herpes simplex virus types 1 and 2) in vitro, through a mechanism that interferes with the normal entry of viruses into target cells.
+We have previously reported that mammalian cells take up significant amounts of radiolabeled docosanool.
+In this paper, we report that cells extensively metabolize internalized fatty alcohols.
+This is confirmed by up to 60% incorporation of cell-associated radiolabels into phospholipids co-purified with phosphatidylcholine and phosphatidylethanolamine.
+Chemical (Vitride) reduction analysis revealed that a significant portion of n-docosanol was oxidized to n-docosanoic acid, which was then incorporated into polar lipids in the form of an acyl group.
+However, measurable radiolabels showed resistance to Vitride reduction, consistent with the incorporation of n-docosanol into ether lipids.
+The metabolic conversion rate and extent of n-docosanol varied with cell type and the surfactant used to suspend the compound.
+Furthermore, the anti-HSV activity of n-docosanol was quantitatively proportional to the observed metabolic amount.
 These findings suggest that the anti-HSV activity of n-docosanol involves cellular uptake and metabolism of the drug.
+A mixture of cis-9-[1(-14)C]octadecenol and [1(-14)C]docosanol was injected intracerebrally into the brains of 19-day-old rats.
+Both alcohols were metabolized in the brain, but at different rates; each compound was oxidized to the corresponding fatty acid.
+A significant amount of radioactive material was incorporated into the 18:1 alkyl and 1-alkenyl moieties of ethanolamine phosphate and the 18:1 alkyl moieties of choline phosphate.

 References